The Complex Case of Transshipments in Container Ship Tracking

 Visibility of the Global Container Fleet

 Visibility over the entire global fleet of container vessels is crucial when the goal is to get the most accurate ETA prediction for your containers.
 Why?
 Because the vessel(s) involved in your shipment are not sailing alone in the ocean.
 Just as you would need to know how many people have queued up in line before you at the nearest restaurant to know when your turn will come to place your order, a solution that aspires to predict an accurate ETA for your vessel needs to have visibility over all other vessels, and the capability to predict ETAs for them, to rationally estimate when your vessel will get its berth slot.
-Real-time updates of the container shipping status, and container track and trace, help us understand how many other vessels are traveling towards the same port and will reach it earlier.
 As discussed in an earlier blog post, the berthing order at each of the ports along the container journey helps us understand how long the container vessel will be delayed at each port en route to the POD.
-This is important especially when transshipment is needed.

-A container ship tracking solution like Windward’s uses cutting-edge Maritime AI™ technology to generate real-time ETA predictions for the entire global fleet of container vessels and continuously monitors your container shipping status and calculates congestion levels at all container ports, providing both accurate vessel ETAs and container ETAs.
+A container tracking solution like Windward uses cutting-edge Maritime AI™ technology to generate real-time ETA predictions for the entire global fleet of container vessels and continuously monitors your container shipping status, and calculates congestion levels at all container ports, providing the most accurate ETA.
+Container tracking has many benefits, including increased supply chain efficiency, reduced costs by taking proactive steps to avoid late extra fees, for example, detention and demurrage charges, and increased customer satisfaction.